-&lt;sup>1 The same brick used on the exterior of the main building was used to enclose the carport.
+1 The same brick used on the exterior of the main building was used to enclose the carport.
 The only sign that the wall is not original is the large joint connecting the original wall to the new exterior wall.
 The date of the rear carport addition is unknown.
 Current owners thinks 1960s, but construction (wood posts in metal base caps) are contemporary construction.
 It is possible that the original carport supports were replaced at a later date.

-&lt;sup>2 Building is currently being rehabilitated with a federal tax credit and the plexi-glass is due to be replaced with regular glass.
+2 Building is currently being rehabilitated with a federal tax credit and the plexi-glass is due to be replaced with regular glass.

-NPS Form 10-900 OMB No. 1024-0018
+National Park Service / National Register of Historic Places Registration Form NPS Form 10-900 OMB No. 1024-0018

 Simpson's Florist Morgan, AL

 Name of Property County and State

 Significant Person: (complete only if Criterion B is marked above)

 Cultural Affiliation:

-1110

 Architect / Builder:

+Dietz Brothers (builder)